minmarg/comer2/README.md

   *  db2bin, developed for converting a COMER profile database to binary format.
-For an n-fold read speedup, it is highly RECOMMENDED to convert a profile database using db2bin before conducting homology search with the "comer" program.
+For an n-fold read speedup, it is highly RECOMMENDED to convert a profile database using db2bin before conducting homology search with the `comer` program.
 Please note that the output of db2bin is platform-dependent, and db2bin should be invoked on every platform.

   *  comer, the main program for homology search using one or more GPUs.

-   Assuming that a query profile myprofile.pro and a profile database mydb have been obtained, the simplest way to run "comer" is to type:
+   Assuming that a query profile myprofile.pro and a profile database mydb have been obtained, the simplest way to run `comer` is to type:

      comer -i myprofile.pro -d mydb -o my_output_directory